Apply to be a Pro Forecaster

 Why Become a Pro?

 Earned compensation - You will earn USD 200 per month for every month you complete as a Pro.
-You will receive compensation via direct deposit through Gusto (if you are based in the US) or Veem (non-US).
+You will receive compensation via direct deposit through Gusto (if you are based in the U.S.) or Veem (non-U.S.).
 Payments will be dispersed quarterly.
+There may also be opportunity for additional rewards.

 Contributions to government decision-making - Your forecasts will provide policymakers with insight into the science and technology landscape and contribute to the use of forecasting in critical government offices.

-Invitations to exclusive Pro events - You will be invited to attend exclusive online Pro events throughout the year with experts in security, Al, and other emerging technology fields.
-Pros will also be able to collaborate and network within their smaller teams and as a cohort through channels, such as dedicated Pro Slack workspace and forecasting meetups.
+Invitations to exclusive Pro events - You will be invited to attend exclusive online Pro events with experts in security, Al, and other emerging technology fields.
+Pros will also be able to collaborate and network within their smaller teams and as a cohort through channels, such as dedicated Pro Discord server and forecasting meetups.

 INFER is run by the Applied Research Laboratory for Intelligence and Security (ARLIS) at the University of Maryland and Cultivate Labs.
 Funding has been provided by a grant from Open Philanthropy.